-Steve Boutcher is the Executive Director of the Center for Employment Equity and Senior Research Fellow at the UMass Institute for Social Science Research.
-Steve is responsible for overseeing the daily life of CEE.
-His own research has focused on the relationship between law, organizations, and social change, and he is currently co-PI on a large grant from the Department of Labor focusing on sexual orientation and gender identity discrimination in the workplace with Lee Badgett and Amanda Baumle (Sociology, University of Houston).
+Steve Boutcher is the Executive Offer of the Law and Society Association, and Senior Research Fellow at the UMass Institute for Social Science Research.
+Steve was previously the Executive Director of the Center for Employment Equity.
+Steve's research has focused on the relationship between law, organizations, and social change, and he is currently co-PI on a large grant from the Department of Labor focusing on sexual orientation and gender identity discrimination in the workplace with Lee Badgett and Amanda Baumle (Sociology, University of Houston).
 Steve holds a Bachelor’s degree in Political Science from The Ohio State University, and a Master’s and doctoral degree in Sociology from the University of California, Irvine.

 Amanda K. Baumle, RESEARCH Affiliate

 Amanda K. Baumle is Department Chair and Professor of Sociology at the University of Houston.
 Her research and teaching are focused in the areas of sociology of law and the demography of sexuality.
 She has published books and articles that examine the intersections of law and demographic outcomes for sexual minorities, with a particular emphasis on employment and family outcomes.
 Her most recent book, Legalizing LGBT Families: How the Law Shapes Parenthood, examines the way that LGBT parents in varying legal contexts understand and incorporate the law in their family formation and parenting decisions.
 Her current research, with Lee Badgett and Steven Boutcher, involves the first analysis of EEOC charges on sexual orientation and gender identity employment discrimination.
 She was a Public Policy Fellow at the Williams Institute on Sexual Orientation Law and Public Policy at UCLA’s School of Law and previously practiced labor and employment law.